google-deepmind/dm_nevis/README.md

 Note that we do not redistribute any data.
 Instead we provide URLs to download it.
 We do our best to keep URLs up-to-date.
-If a dataset doesn't download, please contact the authors and open an issue to let us know.
+If a dataset doesn't download, please contact the dataset creators and open an issue to let us know.
 If a dataset doesn't get fixed by the creators, we will remove it from our benchmark.

 ### 1.1.
 TFDS Datasets